 To make a difference with today’s consumer, you need to interact, engage, and connect through content.

 Before you write one word of content, define who your audience is, what questions they’ll be asking and what motivates them.
 Effective content strategies include different types of content which will appeal to a variety of prospects at different points throughout the purchase process.
 For more details see:

 How do you decide what to write about?
-Some ideas are: company history, products and services offered, case studies from satisfied customers, blogs, articles, white papers that would be helpful for your consumers, industry developments, and anything you have expertise in that would help your consumer thrive in his business.
+Some ideas are: company history, products and services offered, case studies from satisfied customers, blogs, articles, white papers that would be helpful for your consumers, industry developments, and anything you have expertise in that would help your consumer thrive in his or her business.

 Develop each piece of content by: